radian2004/SE104_Family_tree/backend/doc/CHUYEN-ROUTES-VAO-USERS-GUIDE.md

 } from '~/middlewares/users.middlewares';
 import { wrapAsync } from '~/utils/handlers';

-// ✅ THÊM: Import sub-routers
-import thanhvienRouter from './thanhvien.routes';
+// Sửa THÊM: Import sub-routers import thanhvienRouter from './thanhvien.routes';
 import thanhTichRouter from './thanhtich.routes';
 import ketthucRouter from './ketthuc.routes';